 There can be many causes for tooth pain, including dental decay, an injury or infection.
-If you have tooth pain, read on to find your symptoms, possible causes and treatment options.
-If you have on-going pain or discomfort, contact our office
+If you have tooth pain, read below to find your symptoms, possible causes and treatment options.
+If you have ongoing pain or discomfort, contact our office

 Possible problem: If this discomfort lasts only moments, sensitivity to hot and cold foods generally does not signal a serious problem.
 The sensitivity may be caused by a small decay, a loose filling or by minimal gum recession that exposes small areas of the root surface.